Samiikon/samiikon.github.io/_posts/2018-06-06-using-couchdb-with-python-cloudant.md

 ```

 ## Wrap up
-So now we've gone through installation and basic usage of cloudant-python library with CouchDB.
+So now we've gone through installation and basic usage of python-cloudant library with CouchDB.
 These steps should get you started if you are new to CouchDB, or just want a simple way to interact with it via Python.
-I might write few more guides for using cloudant-python in the future.
+I might write few more guides for using python-cloudant in the future.